torchnyu/blog/_drafts/2021-01-02-negotiation-a-quick-primer.md

 In the salary negotiation ritual the recruiter gives a price; you pause and say that you'll need to consult with your family; the recruiter will make some excuse on why you need to respond quickly;
 you politely decline.
+If they insist, simply say that you need to talk the offer over with your family.

 Next meeting, you create some excuse as to why you're reticent to accept the offer.
-Rent's really high, you have another offer, you have a unique set of skills, etc. They'll likely respond with more money or you'll have to come up with a number.
+Rent's really high, you have another offer, you have a unique set of skills, etc. You can highlight what you bring to the company.
+They'll likely respond with more money or you'll have to come up with a number.

 If they provide a second offer, you can decide if it's worth it.
 Compare the offer to others on